-There is no better investment you can make than an investment in education, specifically a college degree.
+There are not many investments you can make that are better than an investment in education, specifically a college degree.
 Going to college can open doors you never imagined and create a world of opportunity.
 And the key to being able to afford to go to college is making sure start saving early and regularly.

 The Rising Cost of Education

 According to the National Center for Education Statistics, the estimated undergraduate tuition, fees, room, and board for the 2014-15 academic year were estimated to be approximately $16,200 at public institutions, $42,000 for private nonprofit institutions, and $23,400 at private for-profit institutions.

 Even with the average first-time, full-time Title IV undergraduate financial aid award included ($11,380 average for all school types), the annual net price of tuition, fees, room, and board for 2014-15 was still $13,220 for 4-year public institutions ($7,060 avg award), $25,360 for 4-year private nonprofit institutions ($20,090 avg award), and $21,500 for 4-year private for-profit institutions ($5,190 avg award).

 An interesting thing to note is that between the 2004-05 and 2013-15 school years, undergraduate tuition, fees, room, and board at public institutions rose 33%.
 Prices at private nonprofit institutions rose 26% during the same timeframe.